datagrok-ai/public/packages/Forms/README.md

-# MultiForm
+# Forms

-MultiForm viewer provides a convenient way to visualize a set of selected rows.
+Forms viewer provides a convenient way to visualize a set of selected rows.

 See also: